Gallon: US gallon

-The US gallon (frequently called simply "gallon") is legally defined as exactly 231 cubic inches, i.e. 231 in3.
+The US gallon (frequently called a "gallon") is legally defined as exactly 231 cubic inches, i.e. 231 in3.

 A US gallon contains 3.785411784 kg of water at 3.983 C, making it % of an imperial gallon.

 There are four quarts in a gallon, two pints in a quart and 16 US fluid ounces in a US pint, making the US fluid ounce 1/128 of a US gallon.

 In order to overcome the effects of expansion and contraction with temperature when using a gallon to specify a quantity of material for purposes of trade, it is common to define the temperature at which the material will occupy the specified volume.
 For example, the volume of petroleum products and alcoholic beverages are both referenced to 60 F in government regulations.

 Worldwide usage

 Gasoline units used in the world: